 - Celebrity Paradox: Averted.
 In "Time Speeder", we find out that all records of the Star Trek franchise were classified as Top Secret once "reality" started following "fiction".

 - Character Name Alias: In "Time Speeder", two bad guys from the future check into a hotel under the names of James Kirk and Jean-Luc Picard.
 Because of the situation under Celebrity Paradox, this falls under this trope, though they may not have been aware of it.
 (Though you'd expect the hotel staff to be suspicious.)

-- Chewbacca Defense: In "Premier Maquis" (the one with the Ratliff Gas), Marrissa gets assigned to defend Ro Laren in her court martial for defecting to the Maquisnote ; Marrissa's main argument is that Ro resigned from Starfleet before defectingnote , and should therefore be tried as a civilian.
+- Chewbacca Defense: In "Premier Maquis" (the one with the Ratliff Gas), Marissa gets assigned to defend Ro Laren in her court martial for defecting to the Maquisnote ; Marissa's main argument is that Ro resigned from Starfleet before defectingnote , and should therefore be tried as a civilian.
 She wins the case.

-- Cross Over: One short involves Marrissa and friends playing Sailor Scouts in a Holodeck simulation.
+- Crossover: One short involves Marissa and friends playing Sailor Scouts in a Holodeck simulation.
 Wesley is Tuxedo Mask.
 Remember, in these stories he's her stepbrother.